 - In a stand mixer (or in a large mixing bowl), whisk together cassava flour and sea salt.

 - In a large measuring cup, mix hot water, honey and oil.

 - Slowly pour in hot water mixture to cassava flour.
 If using a stand mixer, whisk for 2 minutes with a flat beater attachment.
 If mixing dough my hand, use a danish dough whisk or rubber scraper.
 Once dough is cool enough to touch.
 Roll into 12 even balls.
 Stick in a ziplock bag.

 - You can now heat your cast iron skillet to medium heat.

 - Take a ball of dough and roll it into a disk.
-Dust your surface with either tapioca or cassava flour and roll dough out to 6 inches thick.
+Dust your surface with either tapioca or cassava flour and roll dough out to a 6 inch disk.
 Be sure to continue dusting with flour throughout if needed to prevent dough from sticking.

 - Place your tortilla on the skillet and flip once bubbles have formed, about 15-30 seconds.
 Flip again and once brown spots have coated both sides, place tortilla in a tortilla warmer or aluminum foil to steam.

 - Repeat with remaining tortillas.
 Serve warm.
 Enjoy!

 Dough can be made ahead and stored in the fridge for up to 5 days.
 If your dough needs to be re-softened, just drizzle dough with a few drops of water and knead until the texture is like a soft play dough.

 Nutrition info is calculated for each individual tortilla.